 Trigeminal neuralgia may be caused by a blood vessel pressing against the trigeminal nerve.
 Over time, the pulse of an artery rubbing against the nerve can wear away the insulation, which is called myelin, leaving the nerve exposed and highly sensitive.

-These symptoms can be similar to those caused by dental problems, and sometimes people with undiagnosed trigeminal neuralgia explore multiple dental procedures in an effort to control the pain.
+These symptoms can be similar to those caused by dental problems, and sometimes people with undiagnosed trigeminal neuralgia explore multiple dental procedures to control the pain.

 Multiple sclerosis or rarely a tumor can cause trigeminal neuralgia.
 Researchers are exploring whether or not postherpetic neuralgia (caused by shingles) can be related to this condition.

 In Ayurveda, Trigeminal Neuralgia can be correlated with Anantavata, one among the 11 types of ShiroRoga having similar clinical presentations.
-It is a disease in which Tridoshas vitiate the manya or greeva parswa and produces severe intolerable pain at the back of the neck, in the eyeball, frontal region, root of nose and the temporal region.
-In severe conditions, it also causes hanugraha, netrarogas and gandaparswakampa.
+It is a disease in which Tridoshas vitiate the manya or greeva parswa and produce severe intolerable pain at the back of the neck, in the eyeball, frontal region, root of nose, and temporal region.
+In severe conditions, it also causes hanugraha, netra-rogas and gandaparswakampa.

-The Ayurvedic treatment consists of natural herbs, oils that restore the imbalanced Vata dosha.
-There are numerous herbs available that works in a synergistic manner to control the pain and inflammation.
+The Ayurvedic treatment consists of natural herbs and oils that restore the imbalanced Vata dosha.
+There are numerous herbs available that work synergistically to control the pain and inflammation.
 The herbal medicines improve the micro-circulation within the nerve so that the nerve starts functioning at an optimum level and reduces irritability and perception of pain.

 Disclaimer : Sandeep Kumar and Anupam Vasudeva are not GP, they have Ayurveda medical degree from India where it is considered equal to any other medical degree.
 This qualification is recognized in Australia by vetassess governing body as Complementary Health Therapists.
 Life Line Ayurvedic Herbal Clinic does not claim to cure a disease or terminal illness and does not create any unreasonable expectation of beneficial treatment.
 Ayurvedic medicines and treatments are generally considered to be safe but rarely may be associated with possible adverse reactions in individual cases.
 We recommend seeking urgent medical attention in the case of an adverse reaction.
 This website provides you with information.
 You must contact your Ayurvedic or another health professional before you apply them.
 Read More